Cloud Cost Management FAQ

 Compliance and audit reporting

-CerteroX for Cloud customers achieve an average of 38% cloud cost savings through rightsizing, reserved instances, power schedules, and orphaned resource removal.
+Proven results: CerteroX Cloud Management customers achieve a verified 38% average cloud cost saving through rightsizing, reserved instances, power schedules, and zombie-resource removal.

 How quickly can I see results from cloud cost management?

-Results timeline depends on the specific optimization activities and organizational readiness:
+Results depend on the specific optimisation activities and organisational readiness.

 Quick wins (weeks 1–4):

-Identify and remove unused resources (orphaned storage, stopped instances)
+Identify and remove zombie resources (orphaned storage, stopped instances)

 Implement power schedules for development environments